-According to section 11(1) a person of any nationality may be an arbitrator, unless otherwise agreed by the parties.
-Section 11(2) states that subject to Section 11(6), the parties are free to agree on a procedure for appointing the arbitrator or arbitrators.
+According to Section 11(1) of the Act, a person of any nationality may be an arbitrator, unless otherwise agreed by the parties.

+Section 11(2) provides that subject to Section11 (6), the parties are free to agree on a procedure for appointing the arbitrator or arbitrators.